 Sleeping with the ghosts of communism we hit our beds, the Kiwi/ Aussie team caught up with us during the night.

 Funnily enough it was really a good meal and we all enjoyed the little break.
 From here we drove a long a dusty drive in Kazakhstan and let me tell you there really isn’t much there.
 The only remarkable thing was that the Fiat team were stopped by the police, but fast thinking, they used the same trick we had the day before and took down there details, the police let them go!
 We found a great camp and watched satellites and shooting stars look down at us.

 My thinking is that ten drunken guys is a bit aggressive and could be read wrong by anyone, causing more problems.
 But one guy trying to pay is what they want.
 The boys all grudgingly left and I fixed up the bill, knowing full well I was in a bit of a hairy spot.
 But my stupid big smile and wad of cash got me outside.
 The boys had all been hiding in trees and behind cars waiting for me!
 I explained my theory and we went home and crashed for the night.
 But not for me…the combination of too much and too much cheap vodka had caused my stomach to turn to water… you can imagine the rest.
-Funnily enough I had just been saying the day before that I hadn’t been sick on the trip.
-It was a long night and I wasn’t the only one…

 The young lady continued to laugh and couldn’t at all keep a straight face through the entire 15 minute process.
 This wasn’t helped by her partner dropping comments, and she almost had it together when Josh turned back up, a look of serenity on his face, and she cracked up again, stamping us through and letting us go.
 We were in Russia!!

 Borders are a funny thing.
 They are there for a reason and I get that.
 But we had been through some good and bad borders.
 And the only reason I say bad is because of the time it had taken.
 There had been no real hassles, even the Turkemen lady and her obsessive need for crisp new US bills, wasn’t that tough.
 Just time consuming.
 And we only had one more to go!!

 We were having problems with the fiat again and ended up towing it into Barnaul, getting there after dark.
 A crazy drive for Craig in the much smaller car as he studied the back of the ambulance for signs of the road to come from about 10 feet.
 We arrived in Barnaul around 9pm, tired and hungry, got some petrol and found our way into the city, looking for a hotel.

 Unfortunately the policeman we consulted, who loved my phone, couldn’t help us and we ended up just driving out of town a bit, crossing a bridge (with Ford signs on it) and setting up camp in a field.
 As we pulled in the ambulance engine died and the Fiat didn’t do so well either.
 But tired we slept to the sounds of the rumbling trucks.

-Back on the road we drove to the town of Bysck, this thriving metropolis was probably the most boring town in the whole of Russia.
+Back on the road we drove to the town of Biysk, this thriving metropolis was probably the most boring town in the whole of Russia.
 We just wanted a bar and a meal and could only find a supermarket which sold beer on tap.
 Just bring your own bottle.
 50 cents a liter.
 Love it.
 But we wandered around and couldn’t find anything to do.